 - Far less reliable than dedicated hardware

 If you find a signal, follow up with a lens finder to pinpoint the exact location.
-It’s a two-step process, but it’s worth it for your peace of mind.
+Two steps.
+Worth it, though, if you want to sleep at night.

 Pro tip: Always double-check with both types of detectors to ensure you’ve covered all your bases.